TGS

 Worker exposed to dangerously high levels of asbestos

-seen at 06:52, 14 September in National College For School Leadership News - national.
+seen at 06:54, 14 September in Acas News - national (Our copy).

 A company in Bath has been fined after a builder was exposed to high levels of a type of asbestos linked to malignant and incurable cancer.